Breast Augmentation & Breastfeeding: The Real Facts

 • Monitor Baby’s Weight: If you’re concerned about your milk supply, regular weight checks for your baby can help ensure they’re getting enough nutrition.

-Is Breast Milk Safe for the Baby?
+Is Breast Milk Safe for Your Baby if You Have Implants?

 Studies have shown that silicone implants do not pose a health risk to breastfeeding infants.
 The materials used in implants are biocompatible and are not known to leach into breast milk.
 Your baby’s health and safety are paramount, and breastfeeding remains one of the best ways to provide essential nutrients and immunity support.